ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 7. Create a module

 Finally, you can create a module (eg `processing.py`) and keep all the above functions in the module.
-You can simply import them here and use it directly.
+You can simply import them here and use them directly.
 It will clean the notebook further.

 **`processing.py`**